 The Levine Program's annual MBA real estate field study focuses on affordable housing provision and sustainability.
 The field study, a required element of the MBA curriculum, is implemented through the UCLA Anderson School's Applied Management Research program (AMR).
 The Levine AMR consists of five second-year MBA candidates who work under the guidance of a faculty advisor in a directed six-month consulting engagement with a for-profit, non-profit, or public sector housing provider or agency.
 The objective of the Levine AMR project is to provide students with hands-on experience in business applications and consulting while simultaneously contributing significantly to strategic problem-solving for the assigned client.

-Under the auspices of the UCLA Ziman Center for Real Estate, the Levine Program supports an annual symposium focused on issues of housing markets, finance and policy.
+Under the auspices of the UCLA Ziman Center for Real Estate, the Levine Program supports an annual summit focused on issues of affordable housing, housing markets, finance and policy.

 Fellowships in Housing and Sustainability